John S. Foster Jr.: Lawrence Livermore Laboratory

-In 1952, Foster was recruited to Lawrence Livermore Laboratory by founder Edward Teller, and became a division leader in experimental physics.
+In 1952, Foster was recruited to Lawrence Livermore Laboratory by its founder Edward Teller, and became a division leader in experimental physics.
 He was promoted to associate director in 1958, and director of the Livermore Laboratory and associate director of the Lawrence Berkeley National Laboratory in 1961, in which positions he served until 1965.

 Department of Defense

-Foster was appointed Director, Defense Research and Engineering, a position then considered the number-three job in the Department of Defense, by Secretary of Defense Robert S. McNamara in October 1965.
-He continued in this position until June 1973, serving under Presidents Johnson and Nixon, and under Secretaries of Defense McNamara, Clifford, Laird, and Richardson.
+Foster was appointed director of defense research and engineering, a position then considered the number-three job in the Department of Defense, by Secretary of Defense Robert S. McNamara in October 1965.
+He continued in this position until June 1973, serving under Presidents Lyndon B. Johnson and Richard Nixon, and under Secretaries of Defense McNamara, Clark Clifford, Melvin Laird, and Elliot Richardson.

 Later career

 From 1973, Foster was vice president, science and technology of TRW, retiring in 1988.
 He continued to serve on the board of directors of TRW from 1988 to 1994.
-He is a Consultant to Northrop Grumman, Ninesigma, Wackenhut Services, Inc., and Defense Group, Inc. He is also chairman of the Board of Pilkington Aerospace, Inc., and Chairman of Technology Strategies and Alliances.
+He was a Consultant to Northrop Grumman, Ninesigma, Wackenhut Services, Inc., and Defense Group, Inc. He was also chairman of the Board of Pilkington Aerospace, Inc., and Chairman of Technology Strategies and Alliances.

 From 1973 until 1990, he was a member of the President's Foreign Intelligence Advisory Board.
 He was a long-serving member of the Defense Science Board, of which he served as chairman from January 1990 to June 1993.

+Later life and death

-Foster turned 100 in September 2022.
+Foster turned 100 on September 18, 2022.
 He continued to advise and mentor scientists at Livermore into the 2020s.
+He died from heart failure in Santa Barbara, California, on April 25, 2025, at the age of 102.

 Public positions

 Foster's public positions have consistently reflected his support of a robust U.S. nuclear stockpile.

 During the George W. Bush administration, Foster was a prominent advocate for a return to nuclear testing and for the design of a new generation of U.S. nuclear weapons.
 He chaired the "Panel to Assess the Reliability, Safety, and Security of the United States Nuclear Stockpile," created in 1998 by Republican Sen. Jon Kyl of Arizona, a longtime foe of the Comprehensive Test Ban Treaty.
 The panel, popularly known as the "Foster Panel", issued several reports advocating increased weapons spending.

-Foster was a prominent member of the commission to Assess the Threat to the United States from Electromagnetic Pulse (EMP) Attack, established by the 2001 defense authorization act.
+Foster was a prominent member of the commission to Assess the Threat to the United States from Electromagnetic Pulse (EMP) Attack, established by the 2001 Defense Authorization Act.
 The commission's report called for strong defensive measures across a wide range of industries and public services.